industrial-edge/wincc-unified-on-IE/docs/trace_settings.md

 To export the trace data, proceed as follows:

-1. Keep the **Host** filter active if only the WinCC Unified Runtime for Industrial Edge traces are required.
+1. Keep the **Host** filter active to export only the WinCC Unified Runtime for Industrial Edge traces.
 2. Open the **File** menu in Trace Viewer.
 3. Select **Save as CSV**.
 4. Select the target folder.